jdcloudcom/en/documentation/Cloud-Security/Baseline-Check-Service/Introduction/Product-Overview.md

 At present, offline purchase is offered for JD Cloud vulnerability scan service.

-For details, please refer to “[Billing Overview](../Pricing/Billing-Overview.md)”.
+For details, please refer to "[Billing Overview](../Pricing/Billing-Overview.md)".
 About the detailed charging standard, please open ticket for consultation